 According to Mrs. Chioma Ifeanyi Eze, Nigeria’s brilliant accountant and Founder Accountinghub, the real estate industry in Nigeria is not listening to the needs of Nigerians.
 They are listening to their own cashing out.

-With the influx of young people into Lagos, there’s need for realtors to invest in smart homes/workspace for young people who don’t really have need of some big condos.
+With the influx of young people into Lagos, there’s a need for realtors to invest in smart homes/workspace for young people who don’t really have need of some big condos.

-Lagosians need offices for small businesses, you are building shops everywhere.
+Lagosians need offices for small businesses.
+You are building shops everywhere.

 Lagosians need smaller houses they can buy or rent, and you are building 3 bedrooms and duplexes to sell.